1948 Massachusetts elections

 The 1948 Massachusetts general election was held on November 2, 1948, throughout Massachusetts.
 Primary elections took place on September 14.

 Despite some Republican success at the federal level, the 1948 election was a historic victory for the Massachusetts Democratic Party.
 In the race for governor, Republican incumbent Robert F. Bradford lost re-election to former attorney general Paul Dever.
 Democrats swept the six statewide offices, defeating incumbents in five races, and took control of the Massachusetts House of Representatives for the first time since the American Civil War.

 At the federal level, Harry Truman carried the state over Thomas Dewey in the presidential election, but Republican Leverett Saltonstall was re-elected to the United States Senate, and Republicans won eight of fourteen seats in the United States House of Representatives.

 Governor

 Republican governor Robert F. Bradford was defeated by Democratic former attorney general Paul Dever in a landslide.

 Lieutenant governor

-In the race for lieutenant governor, Democratic mayor of Worcester defeated incumbent Republican Arthur W. Coolidge.
+In the race for lieutenant governor, Democratic mayor of Worcester Charles F. Sullivan defeated incumbent Republican Arthur W. Coolidge.